chimera-linux/cports/Packaging.md

 `foo-devel`.

 Static libraries should go in `-static` packages in nearly all cases.
 In specific cases, they will go in `-devel`.
+Static libraries are automatically split from `-devel` (unless overridden with `!autosplit` or `!splitstatic`) and are by default forbidden from other packages than `-devel` or `-static` ones, so you should not have to declare them manually.

 In general, things packaging libraries should always have a `devel` package of some sort, except in specific rare cases where this does